TomDDG/ZXPicoMD/README.md

 ![image](./Images/v1.4build1.jpg "v1.4 Build Part 1")

-Follow this with the buzzer, buttons, Traco, optional filter caps and header sockets for the Pico (20-pin) & Micro SD Card reader (9-pin).
+Follow this with the 2N2222 transistor, piezo buzzer, right angle buttons, Traco (with optional filter caps) and header sockets for the Pico (20-pin) & Micro SD Card reader (9-pin).
 Ensure the buttons & header pins are straight before fully soldering in place, the best way being to solder one leg, check it is straight and then soldering the rest.
 For the Pico header I'd recommend plugging in the Pico first, use a bit of blue tack to hold in place, and then solder ensuring it all aligns.

 Now solder in the bi-colour LEDs.
 Mount these so the bulb is slightly above the top of header socket, this gives enough height to bend into place later.

-As of v1.3 PCB I moved to using a JTAG sock and connector rather than a stackable pin header sockets, this makes it easier to open and shut the case useful for flashing the Pico. v1.3 also added accomodation for different OLED pinouts (GND & VCC swapped).
+As of v1.3 PCB I moved to using a JTAG socket to connect the OLED screen, rather than a stackable pin header sockets.
+This made it easier to open and shut the case which is useful for flashing the Pico. v1.3 also added accomodation for different OLED pinouts (GND & VCC swapped).
 A 2x2 pin header and jumpers or solder bridges could now be used to route VCC & GND to the correct pins.
 The layout is as follows, note this is with pin 1 at the right hand side i.e. the OLED is upside down:

 ![image](./Images/ZXPicoMDv1.3_oledpins.png "OLED Pin Selection")